Bay vs. Bow Windows: Which Works for Your Kingston Home?

 At Pella, many of our bay and bow windows are ready to go in your home.

 That means you’ll be able to pick from vinyl, fiberglass or wood windows, as well as many exterior colors.
-Plus, our windows offer many configurations of both bay and bow styles.
+Plus, our windows offer multiple configurations of both bay and bow styles.

-If you don’t find what you need in our made-to-order, ready-to-install options, don’t worry.
+If you don’t see what you need in our made-to-order, ready-to-install options, don’t worry.
 At Pella, your options are nearly limitless.

 Ready to see what a bay or bow window could do for your home?
 Stop into the Pella of Kingston showroom or give our team a call at 845-663-1025.
 We’re happy to answer any questions you have.